 by Public Relations Office

-Cedarville, Ohio— High school students (public, private, and home-school) from the Dayton area can experience college-level science and mathematics firsthand at Cedarville University’s annual Science and Mathematics Day, Saturday, Nov.
-17. Visiting students can attend the presentation "Introduction to Science and Mathematics Programs at Cedarville University" at 12:30 p.m. in Engineering, Nursing, Science Center Room 245.
-University students and faculty will conduct demonstrations in chemistry and physics, offer interactive mathematics exercises, and present biology and earth sciences from 1:30-3 p.m.
-Visitors are encouraged to tour Cedarville’s outstanding science facilities, including 15 instructional and five research laboratories which house tools such as an Amray scanning electron microscope, Jeol nuclear magnetic resonance spectrometer, and Perkin-Elmer Fourier transform infrared spectrophotometer.
+Cedarville, Ohio High school students (public, private, and home-school) from the Dayton area can experience college-level science and mathematics firsthand at Cedarville University`s sixth annual Science and Math Day, Saturday, Nov.
+16. Visiting students can attend the presentation "Introduction to Science and Mathematics" at 12:30 p.m. in Room 245 of the Engineering, Nursing, and Science Center (ENS).
+University students and faculty will lead interactive exercises in chemistry, physics, computer science, biology, mathematics, and earth science from 1:30 p.m.-4 p.m.
+The program will conclude with a chemistry and physics demonstration at 4 p.m.
+Faculty will be available throughout the afternoon to discuss the academic programs offered by the department.
+Visitors are encouraged to tour Cedarville`s outstanding science facilities, including 16 instructional and five research laboratories which house tools such as an Amray scanning electron microscope, Jeol nuclear magnetic resonance spectrometer, and Perkin-Elmer Fourier transform infrared spectrophotometer.
 The event is free.
 Students who would like to spend a night in a residence hall should make reservations by Nov.
 8. For more information or to register, call 1-800-CEDARVILLE.